 If you are 65 or older, you have a few different ways to obtain senior medical insurance.
 With the rising cost of healthcare, having just one plan may not be sufficient to provide the coverage you need.

-As you age, you are increasingly prone to disease and injury, so it’s important that you are properly insured.
-Many adult children assist aging parents in the search for seniors health insurance, so understanding the options is essential for everyone involved.
+As you age, you are increasingly prone to disease and injury, so it’s important to be properly insured.
+Many adult children assist aging parents in the search for senior health insurance, so understanding the options is essential for everyone involved.

 The following are some of the most common options for senior medical insurance: